 This buys you time and pulls pigment out of the pile.

-PHASE 2: Material-Specific Triage
+Material-Specific Triage

 Critical Distinction: Wool vs. Synthetics